Fairfield College Preparatory School: Lacrosse

 Prep's lacrosse program has won six state titles since 2006 with three runner-up finishes during that time.
 The team won most recently in 2013, beating Staples High School, for the school's 5th state championship.
 Christopher Smalkais coached the team for 33 years from 1983 to 2016 and won six state championships.
 He was inducted into the Connecticut Lacrosse Hall of Fame in 2013.
 His introduction speech was given by 2011 Hall of Fame Inductee Howard Benedict, longtime New Canaan High School Lacrosse coach and a '63 Fairfield Prep alumnus.

 Tennis

 Prep's tennis team has won 10 state team championships, with the most recent in 2003.
 Todd Paul, Class of 2003, won the Class LL Singles Championship four years in a row.

 Rugby

 Prep Rugby has been perennial contenders under Coach Frank Decker, and have been runner-up in every state championship match except one.
 Arch rival Greenwich High School won the championship each year.
 Prep rugby has many notable alumni, including Kenneth Stern '06 who attended Boston University and plays for the Philippines national team, and Will Brazier '01 who attended Fairfield University and played for the USA Tomahawks and the USA Falcons.
 In April 2016 Prep sponsored the first annual North-East Jesuit Rugby Tournament, and prevailed over five other Jesuit schools.
 They have won 3 out of 4 Northeast Jesuit Tournaments.
+With the addition of new head coach Kevin Kery, Prep was able to overcome their rivals Greenwich to win their first ever state championship in 2023.